 Covid: How well do face masks protect us against the virus?

-Face coverings are compulsory on public transport and in shops in England
+Face coverings are no longer compulsory on public transport and in shops in England

-Last month, Boris Johnson announced the government was initiating “plan B”, a set of extra rules aimed at curving the spread of coronavirus.

-Under the new rules, people have been asked to work from home where possible and the number of places in England where it is mandatory to wear a face covering have increased.
+Boris Johnson has announced that the government will be easing its “Plan B” measures from Thursday 27 January.

+This means that the work from home guidance will be lifted along with the requirement to wear face coverings at indoor venues.

-People are now required to wear a face covering in shops and supermarkets, as well as on public transport.
-They must also be worn in pharmacies, libraries and places of worship.
+Under Plan B, people in England were required to wear a face covering in shops and supermarkets, as well as on public transport.
+The mandate stated they must also be worn in pharmacies, libraries and places of worship.

-Face coverings are currently not required in restaurants and bars, or other places where people are mostly eating, drinking and dancing.

-In a national address on Sunday 12 December, Mr Johnson said “there is a tidal wave of Omicron coming”.
+The government says the success of the vaccination programme means we can now return to “Plan A”, which will see face coverings no longer required for students and teachers from 20 January and face coverings no longer legally required in any setting from 27 January.

 So just how effective is mask wearing?
 Does it protect the wearer from contracting the virus or just prevent the wearer from spreading anything they might not know they have?